lucastex/fullcontact4j/README.md

 ##Working with FullContact4j##
 FullContact4j 2.0 is designed from the ground up to be as painless to use as possible.
 FullContact clients are customizable and require just one line of code to set up; requests take only one line to create and one to execute.
-FullContact4j abstracts away all the headaches associated with HTTP communication with the API, ranging from managing possible response scenarios to keeping your requests below your account's rate limit (queries per second).
+FullContact4j abstracts away all the headaches associated with HTTP communication with the API, ranging from managing possible response scenarios to keeping your requests below your account's rates limit (queries per second).
 Make a request object, execute it, and get a response object back.
 ###Quick Overview###
 Firstly, read the [API documentation](https://www.fullcontact.com/developer/docs/)!
 FullContact4j provides an object layer to FullContact API communication, but understanding webhooks, response flows, request parameters, and common snags is still important.